 Jeremiah 18:1-11 Psalm 139:1-5, 12-17 Philemon 1-21 Luke 14:25-33

-May these words and our thoughts be acceptable to you, O Lord, our strength and our Redeemer.
+May these words and our thoughts be acceptable to God, Father, Son and Holy Spirit.